ComplianceAsCode/content/tests/README.md

 Typically, for a test run, a sequence of scan, remediation and scan is peformed.

 ## How to prepare a backend for testing
-For the Test Suite to work, you need to have libvirt domains prepared for testing.
+For the Test Suite to work, you need to have a backend image prepared for testing.\
-You can use the more powerful VM-based tests, or more lightweight container-based tests.
+You can use a powerful full-blown VM backend, or a lightweight container backend.

-SSG Test Suite currently does not provide automated provisioning of domains.
+SSG Test Suite currently does not provide automated provisioning of VMs or containers.

-### Libvirt Backend
+### Libvirt backend

+To use Libvirt backend, you need to have:

+- These packages installed
+  - `libvirt`
+  - `libvirt-daemon`
+  - `virt-install`  (optional, used by `install_vm.py` script)
+  - `virt-viewer`   (optional, to access graphical console of VMs)
+  - `virt-manager`  (optional, to help you manage VMs)

 You can use kickstart usable for Red Hat Enterprise Linux 7 (and of course CentOS 7) and Fedora in `kickstarts` directory, which installs machine capable of